This method is for deploying Open edX locally on a single server, where docker images are orchestrated with

 tutor local do createuser --staff --superuser yourusername email@example.com

-You will asked to set the user password interactively.
+You will be asked to set the user password interactively.

 Importing the demo course

 After a fresh installation, your platform will not have a single course.
 To import the Open edX demo course, run:

 tutor local do importdemocourse